noir-lang/noir/docs/docs/aztec3/milestones/milestone1-1.md

 - `oracle_input`: Data that, during execution, is fetched from the oracle, and made a `witness`.
 - `computed_public_input`: Data that is computed within the circuit, and set to be a `public_input`.
 - `public_input`: Data that is set to be public by the circuit.
 This could include some `circuit_input` data, and/or some `computed_public_input` data, and/or some `oracle_input` data.

+## Participate

+Keep up with the latest discussion and join the conversation in the [Aztec forum](https://discourse.aztec.network).